rathisha13/AI-json-summarizer/README.md

 ```
 Artificial Intelligence is transforming industries by enabling machines to learn from data.
 Machine learning models can identify patterns and make predictions with minimal human intervention.
-This leads to automation, improved decision-making, and efficiency across sectors.
+This leads to automation, improved decision making, and efficiency across sectors.
 ```

 ### Output